Kamieljv/watkanikdoen-app/README.md

 - [ ] Cookiemelding
 - [x] Localize Voyager
 - [x] Localize js messages
+- [ ] `For additional security you should declare the allow-plugins config with a list of packages names that are allowed to run code.
+See https://getcomposer.org/allow-plugins
+You have until July 2022 to add the setting.
+Composer will then switch the default behavior to disallow all plugins.`

 ### Useful links
 - Compiling multiple JS environments (public site/admin) with Laravel Mix: https://github.com/omnichronous/multimix